 The original regional water quality management plan was completed in 1979.
 Under the 1994-1995 water quality planning program, a report providing an update of and status report on the regional water quality management plan was completed.
-During 2008, input was provided to the Milwaukee Metropolitan Sewerage District related to the 2020 facilities planning program and the parallel update of the regional water quality management plan.
-Work was completed on the regional water quality management plan update for the greater Milwaukee watersheds (the Kinnickinnic, Menomonee, Milwaukee, and Root River watersheds; the Oak Creek watershed; the Lake Michigan direct drainage area; and the nearshore Lake Michigan area).
-In this regard, the Commission also participated as a member of a working committee which meets regularly to consider implementation-related steps associated with the MMSD facility plan.
+In 2008, the regional water quality management plan update (RWQMPU) for the greater Milwaukee watersheds (the Kinnickinnic, Menomonee, Milwaukee, and Root River watersheds; the Oak Creek watershed; the Lake Michigan direct drainage area; and the nearshore Lake Michigan area) was finalized and distributed.
+During 2009, the technical report on water quality conditions and sources of pollution in the greater Milwaukee watersheds, which is a companion to the RWQMPU, was completed.
+The Commission also participated as a member of the Southeastern Wisconsin Watersheds Trust (SWWT), which is a broadly-based organization bringing together diverse interests for the purpose of implementing the RWQMPU.
+The Commission staff serves on the SWWT Executive Steering Council; the Science and Policy Committees; and the Modeling, Habitat, and Watershed Permitting Subcommittees.
+The Commission staff also participates as a member of the MMSD Technical Advisory Team, which is a working committee which meets regularly to consider implementation-related steps associated with the MMSD facility plan.